Monday, December 20, 2010

 (2) Reason: Neiman says that this has been an absurdly caricatured aspect of the Enlightenment and criticises the “new atheists” for getting on board with this.
 Reason is not the polar opposite of faith.
 The Enlightenment thinkers were not coldly rational and saw the very clear limits of reason.
 They still strongly emphasised passion, intuition, and the transcendent.

 (3) Reverence: This is the big surprise for many people.
 The Enlightenment thinkers were not against spirituality, but they were opposed to organised religion and the way it had been used to oppress and control people.
 There was recognition that the Judeo-Christian religious traditions and positions were strongly reasoned ones.
 The scientific methods grew out of a desire to know the Creator better through understanding creation better.
 Neiman suggested that the core of this element was essentially a sense of gratitude about the world and an appreciation that we didn’t make it.
 A notion that could unite secular and religious people.
+(4) Hope: This is very different from optimism.
+Neiman says that the Enlightenment didn’t necessarily see humanity is good, marching forward to this positive future based on their goodness.
+There was a lot of attention given to the problem of evil in the lives of people and in the world.
+However, they did believe that these ideals they were thinking through could actually improve the world and make it a better place should people commit them and act upon them.

 It’s very interesting stuff and there is a lot more than what I have previewed here.
 It’s less than 15 minutes long, so it won’t take long to have a listen and to see what you think...